Year of the Goat

 Goat Chinese zodiac year is the 8th zodiac animal year, including 1979, 1991, 2003, 2015, 2027, and 2050.
 People with the zodiac Goat are thought of as kind-hearted, reliable, empathetic, and sensitive.
-Within China, Chinese zodiac sign Goat, also called zodiac Sheep, is recognized as the symbol of good luck, justice, beauty, and affluence.
+Within China, the Chinese zodiac sign Goat, also called zodiac Sheep, is recognized as the symbol of good luck, justice, beauty, and affluence.
 Beyond delicacy, it is also associated with the city, carrying auspicious meaning and blessing the people in the city with good luck.

 Table of Contents